jenncash29/Enova-Electronics-Store-Project/README.md

   - The analysis of our return policy indicates an average return time of 740 days, which is significantly higher than industry standards and customer expectations.
 It is unclear at this time if this is a result of an error in the ETL (Extract, Transform, Load) process or if this a prolonged return policy.

 - **Seasonality of Refunds**
-  - Refunds rates were highest from February through April.
+  - The refund rates are slightly higher than average in February, March, and April.

 <p align ="center">
   <img src="https://github.com/jenncash29/Elist-Electronics-Store-Project/blob/main/Images/Refunds%20by%20Month.png" alt="Refunds">